 The goal of the Minute Man National Historical Park Living History Authenticity Standards is to accurately represent (to the best of our ability) and honor the memory of those who lived through and participated in the events leading to our nation’s independence here in Massachusetts.
 These standards cover middling and lower sorts since they would have dominated the events in Concord, Lincoln, and Lexington on April 19, 1775.
 All clothing should be made using the materials, style, fit, and construction appropriate for 1775 New England.

-Finally, please feel free to reach out to the standards committee with any questions or comments, or for assistance related to these standards.
-Thank you for your support of Minute Man NHP and for helping to bring history to life for our visitors.
+Finally, if you have any questions or comments, or need assistance related to these standards, please feel free to contact the committee at: email@example.com. or Minute Man NHP Thank you for your support of Minute Man NHP and for helping to bring history to life for our visitors.

 Sharon Burnston, Alex Cain, Eric Chetwynd, Henry Cooke, Stephen Crosby,